newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 ### Finishing a user story

-Before you finish a user story and create a [pull request](https://github.com/newatoms/guides/tree/ready/github-guide#the-pull-request) you should check the following points.
+Before you finish a user story and create a [pull request](https://github.com/newatoms/guides/tree/ready/github-guide#the-pull-request) you should check the following:

 * Did it fulfill the user story?
 * Is it better than what we had before (did it add value)?
 * Did it not break anything?